nonlocalmodels/NLMech/docs/content/yaml-options.md

 The tag `Restart` describes a restart of the simulation using following attributes:

-* `File` The path and file name of the last sucessfull simulation step
+* `File` The path and file name of the last Successful simulation step
 * `Step` The time step to restart from

 One example of the restart of one simulation is available [here](https://nonlocalmodels.github.io/examples/restart.html).